Facts and Myths about Calcium Hardness

 Just adding tap or tank water will do the trick, right?

 Topping up the pool with fresh tap or tank water will not slowly reduce the calcium level over time.
-Adding more water does not lower calcium hardness because as water evaporates into the air, the calcium is left behind in the pool.
-Remember, water evaporates but calcium does not!
-This means that calcium stays in your pool no matter how many times it is topped up.
+However, simply adding more water does not lower calcium hardness because as water evaporates into the air, the calcium is left behind in the pool.
+Importantly, remember that water evaporates but calcium does not!
+Therefore, the calcium stays in your pool no matter how many times it is topped up.
 Concrete pools will also release some calcium into the pool water over time, particularly when the pool surface is new.

 What if my calcium hardness is too low?
 Isn’t that good?